techliterate-co/techliterate-co.github.io/content/python/_index.md

 weight = 6
 +++

-Python is easy for beginners to learn.
-Start with the online documentation, which includes a brief tutorial.
-Installation is generally easy.
+Python is a high-level, general-purpose programming language.
+Its design philosophy emphasizes code readability with the use of significant indentation.